Some EBR neighborhoods worry new subdivisions will add to drainage problems

 BATON ROUGE – Those concerned about flooding were relieved this weekend to see Tropical Storm Claudette move East, but some homeowners are still worried.
 The City-Parish is considering the construction of new subdivisions and those who live nearby fear if approved, drainage won't be able to keep up.

-One of the projects includes a 62-lot on 13 acres of land off of Tiger Bend Rd.
+One of the projects includes a 62-lot on 13 acres of land off of Tiger Bend Road.
 It would be located on the east side of the neighborhood Rose Hill.

 “We love the small community.
 Everyone generally knows who their neighbors are and people are polite and kind,” said Crystal Lewis, the secretary for the neighborhood’s HOA.